allegro/blog/_posts/2021-02-02-first-days-at-allegro.md

 ## Unit, integration, and end-to-end testing

 As I wrote, unreviewed code will not be deployed to production and without tests it is not going to pass the review.
 At Allegro, each change in code needs to be tested.
-We conduct unit and integration tests, and we work with two test environments.
+We write unit and integration tests, and we work with two test environments.

 One is totally a developer’s playground where you make your &lsquo;little Allegro&rsquo;.
 It is called phoenix.
 Every team has its own phoenix env for experiments.
 However, it has some issues.
 Since there are so many dependencies to other services, your already set up environment may not work properly until it is manually updated.
 So a very common situation is that before you start testing your change, you need to spend some time to get the whole environment working.
-That is frustrating, especially in the beginning.
+This is frustrating, especially in the beginning.

 The second one is a pre-prod sandbox &mdash; it is like normal Allegro, but unlike the dev environment, the sandbox is more consistent and works almost like prod.
 So there are a lot of possibilities to test your change and it’s good to have this feeling of confidence.